Death toll rises to five after Russian bombings in Kharkiv on September 24, dozens injured

 He mentioned that Rosatom is suspected of using its networks to supply the Russian military.
 However, European capitals are hesitant to act, given Russia’s significant role in the supply of nuclear power plants.

-According to him, the bloc could also target Russian logistics, such as airports and seaports, as well as financial institutions that facilitate sales.
-Vlasyuk also pointed to the US sanctions package on IT, which he said was very effective after coming into force earlier this month.
+According to Vlasyuk, the bloc could also target Russian logistics, such as airports and seaports, as well as financial institutions that facilitate sales.
+He also pointed to the US sanctions package on IT, which he said was very effective after coming into force earlier this month.

 During his address to the General Assembly, Volodymyr Zelenskyy warned that Russia plans to attack three nuclear power plants in Ukraine as winter approaches.